“Ugly” Wasn’t Her True Identity

 One of the patients waiting was Christyn.

-We make a point to spend time getting to know our patients and their families, but there are times when I do not know how to communicate with our patients who come from all over the island, and so I remember some wise words once shared with me: “Smile when you don’t know what to say.”
+We make a point to spend time getting to know our patients and their families, but there are often language barriers that get in the way.
+We try to run by the motto: “Smile when you don’t know what to say.”

 A smile is indeed a universal language; our staff speaks it, and it comes right back to us from our patients and their families.

 But what if someone refused to smile because “ugly” has become her identity?

 Arlyn told us more about her daughter Christyn: “My daughter is beautiful.
 She’s a good kid and loves to dance.
 Her favorite dance move is a combination of a twirl where she eventually lands on a split!
 She could hardly wait to go to school, and she asks us to buy a pen and pencil so she can draw––it’s her favorite thing to do!
 My hope for Christyn is to be able to go to school and not get bullied by anybody.”

 Thanks to our partners at Free to Smile, 28 screened patients had surgery.
 The Free to Smile Foundation is a non-profit organization dedicated to supporting and sustaining comprehensive, high-quality surgical and dental services for poor and underprivileged children and adolescents.
 The team from the United States––Scott, Jason, Stavan, Dave, and Riley––worked together to perform cleft lip and palate surgeries, transforming deformities into brand new smiles.

 Christyn was one of the patients whose smile was transformed through surgery.

 Thanks to the organization and hard work put in by our social worker, Joy, the cleft camp produced beautiful results.
 Christyn’s newly transformed smile is a testament to its success.
 Her smile not only reflects her true beauty but will become a language of love and kindness, especially to those who once called her “ugly.”